THE TWELVE DAYS OF YULE

-In Europe a new candle-lighting tradition has arisen among some modern day polytheists, that of Vantljusstaken, or Sun-Wait candles.
-The concept takes an advent calendar sort of approach as you count down towards yule, the candles usually connect to the first 6 runic letters of the futhark: fehu, uruz, thurisaz, ansuz, raido, kenaz.
+Originating in Sweden a new modern candle-lighting tradition has arisen among some modern day polytheists, that of Vantljusstaken, or Sun-Wait candles.
+The concept takes an advent calendar sort of approach as you count down towards yule, the candles connect to the first 6 runic letters of the futhark: fehu, uruz, thurisaz, ansuz, raido, kenaz.
 One rune a week as you approach the Winter Solstice, starting around November 10th (or six Thursdays before the winter solstice).
 While it began on Thursdays, group adapt the timing to what makes sense for their circumstances.

 Since many Heathens have family members who are Christian (siblings, spouses, children, parents, etc.) many Heathens will still set aside Christmas Day as a secular time when they get together with the rest of their non-Heathen family.
 Many (especially in the United States) will still have gifts from Santa under the tree on the morning of December 25th for the kids.
-Although some may save Santa for December 6, where shoes set out are filled with treats in parts of Europe as pat of Saint Nicholas Day celebrations (no doubt where the stocking stuffer tradition comes from for others on Christmas Eve), this is slowly being rebranded as Oski’s Day by some modern believers today in honor of Odin.
+Although some may save Santa for December 6, where shoes set out are filled with treats in parts of Europe as pat of Saint Nicholas Day celebrations (no doubt where the stocking stuffer tradition comes from for others on Christmas Eve).
+This is slowly being rebranded as Oski’s Day by some modern believers today in honor of Odin.
 Especially as the night before is Krampus Night.
 The horde traditions we see with Lussi’s Night is not only echoed with Krampus, but also in the tradition of the Perchtenlaufen, typically observed in January.